 Wednesday 26 June 7.00pm to 10.10pm.
 You select a mentor who will work with you on a excerpt of band work that you will conduct in the next session.
 Full participants for the Conducting Workshop select this and the following session.
 Observers are welcome.

-For a list of mentors who are available to be chosen click here (this page will be opened in June).
+For a list of mentors who are available to be chosen click here.
 Alternatively Roland can assist you in choosing one.

 Between 8.00pm and 10.10pm Full participants attend this live session and have podium time conducting The Grainger Wind Symphony with their mentor on the work that has been prepared.